 That’s important because:

 Smaller site file size = faster-loading website

 The easiest way to optimize images on WordPress is with a WordPress image optimization plugin.
-For example, Optimole handles compressing your images and serving the proper size based on visitors’ devices:
+For example, Optimole handles compressing your images and it uses artificial intelligence to serve the proper size based on visitors’ devices:

 Switching hosts is never fun, but if your core hosting is slow, all of these other website speed optimization tips are just putting lipstick on a pig.